parmag/fixefid/README.md

 if the toString method is invoked but a field mandatory has no value, an exception is thrown.

 ## Field default value
 Every field can have a default value.
 In the PersonRecordField example above, all the fields don't have the default value.
-To set it field by field, change the enum constructor like this:
+To set it field by field, change the enum like this:

 ```
 public enum PersonRecordField implements FieldProperty {